plausible/docs/docs/troubleshoot-integration.md

 Here's [the full list of all integrations and guides](integration-guides.md).

-## Plausible script is on your site but no stats on your dashboard?
+### Plausible script is on your site but still seeing the green blinking dot and no stats?

 * Are you using a Content Security Policy?
 Do not forget to add our domain specifically to your CSP.

 * Running on localhost?
-Our script automatically disables itself when running on localhost.
+Our script automatically disables itself when running on localhost as the majority of people don't want those stats to be counted.

 * Using cache?
 Do purge the cache just in case.